bardia16/CPS_Android_HW/README.md

             }
         }
 ```
-in the following picture, you can see the `scrollView` and its inside text.
+in the above picture, you have seen the `scrollView` and its inside text.
 Whenever one pattern is captured this text will be updated and one pattern will be appended.

 #### Button
 A Button is an interactive component that users can click to trigger actions.